claremacrae/google-test-starter-project/README.md

 ## Things to note

 * This uses conan's [`cmake_multi`](http://docs.conan.io/en/latest/reference/generators/cmakemulti.html) generator.
+* You won't be able to step through the Google Test code in the debugger - Conan doesn't download source code, and many packages don't create .pdb files, or don't put them in a location where the Visual Studio linker finds them.
+See [Issue #3](https://github.com/claremacrae/googletest-starter-project/issues/3) for more information.
 * Don't be tempted to use the [`visual_studio_multi`](http://docs.conan.io/en/latest/reference/generators/visualstudiomulti.html) generator - it is for the case where you are hand-maintaining the contents of your solution files and projects, and just want Conan to manage 3rd-party dependencies.